Rishi-Sundaresan/fine-tuning-gpt-target-game/README.md

 Answer: (5 - 11 / 11) * 9 = 36
 ```

 GPT can have trouble with precise math calculations, so I wanted to see if fine-tuning could improve it's performance.
-Overall, our custom model outperforms GPT 3-5-turbo-1106 with a 3x higher accuracy on these problems.
+Overall, *our custom model outperforms GPT 3-5-turbo-1106 with a 3x higher accuracy on these problems*.

 ## Training
 ### Data Curation